 Scholarly Commons Citation

 Smith, Abbe, "The Lawyer's "Conscience" and the Limits of Persuasion" (2007).
 Georgetown Law Faculty Publications and Other Works.
-Paper 882.
+882.